ATFutures/who/README.md

     </p>
     </div>

-However, the "completeness" appears to vary by road classes, from trunk roads (major road) having the highest completeness level, to the residential (unpaved) with the lowest completeness level.
+The "completeness" is also observed to vary by road classes, from trunk roads (major road) having the highest completeness level, to the residential (unpaved) with the lowest completeness level.
+Even, in the rural districts, the majority of the trunk roads are properly well captured, with a very small number of primary roads, while the residential roads are almost non-existent.

 Kathmandu
 ---------